donald-pinckney/pacsolve/artifact/README.md

 # MinNPM allows cycles by default, the flag
 # --disallow-cycles tells MinNPM to only look for acyclic solutions.
 compare_solvers \
-    vanilla \
     minnpm='--minnpm' \
     minnpm-acyclic='--minnpm --disallow-cycles'
 ```

 > Expected result: All solves should succeed.
-> The `result-vanilla.json` and `result-minnpm.json` files should both contain the cyclic solution graph,
+> The `result-minnpm.json` file should contain the cyclic solution graph,
 > and `result-minnpm-acyclic.json` should contain the acyclic solution graph.

 Note that MinNPM prefers to choose the cyclic solution graph because it produces newer versions of dependencies.